masscollaborationlabs/lua-dojo/README.md

-# lua-dojo
+# lua-dojo devel branch

-Lua training for developers
+On this repository we will train Lua programming language from it's own documentation

 # License